Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 The garbage to worm ratio is approximately 1:2.
 If you generate 1 pound of compostable garbage a day, you'll need about 2 pounds of worms.
 A good rule of thumb is 1,000 worms (1lb) to start, twice that if you're going to be feeding them your garden waste as well.
 Under ideal composting conditions, worm populations grow quickly.
 Most of the hatchlings and capsules (cocoons or eggs) are lost during compost harvesting.
 The population of your ranch will remain in check according to the amount of food available to sustain it.
 Order composting worms from a specialty or online garden store.
 Regular earthworms won't work well for composting.

 Dump your worms directly onto the prepared bedding and spread them out.
 Leave the lid open.
 Redworms dislike light, so most will move down into the bedding quickly.
-Inspect those still on the surface after an hour and remove them if they are unhealthy or dead.

 Add scraps to your worm box as you generate them, cover them with an inch or so of existing bedding and close the lid.
 Put waste in a new location each time you add it and check the worm's progress every two weeks.
 Fluff up the bedding and monitor the moisture as things compose and compact.
 A good air supply will keep the box free of odors.